Mostafa-AbdelRaheem/My-Reads/README.md

 # Udacity Project:My Reads App

 This app can be used to sort your reads into three categoires:

-1-Currently Reading
+- Currently Reading
-2-Want to Read
+- Want to Read
-3-Read "The books that you have already Read"
+- Read "The books that you have already Read"

 # Installation